 Finally, I value goodwill, and urge others as a function of collegiality to value goodwill—being generous with co-workers and administrators, encouraging positivity in interactions with and characterizations of students, and mediating as much as possible instances of discord, misunderstanding, and related frustration.
 The potential for goodwill begins with routinely reflecting on our own dispositions, whether as administrators or teachers.
-It is sustained by acknowledging—as I often do with instructional staff—that it is expected to have difficulties and it is reasonable to commiserate, as long as we regain focus on our charge and on the integrity of our working with students.
-With instructors of all ranks, I return to three-part stabilizers, such as kindness, patience, and lightness (or good-humor).
-That is, as a response to frustration or rankle, wherever it surfaces, I invite others to remember these, and I do so because I believe a program with a commitment to goodwill stands greater likelihood of being a just and equitable program, one whose students and instructors are genuinely respected and who thereby benefit from being in a safe, progressive, and supportive environment.
+It is sustained by acknowledging—as I often do with faculty and graduate student colleagues—that it is expected to have difficulties visit and it is reasonable to commiserate, as long as we regain focus on our charge and on the integrity of our working with students.
+With faculty of all ranks, I return to three-part stabilizers, such as kindness, patience, and lightness (or good-humor).
+That is, as a response to frustration or rankle, wherever it surfaces, I invite others to remember these, and I do so because I believe a program with a commitment to goodwill stands greater likelihood of being a just and equitable program, one whose students and faculty are genuinely respected and who thereby benefit from being in an affirming, cooperative, and supportive program culture.